-THE TIME THE US JUSTICE SYSTEM TRIED TO RE-IMPRISON A MODEL CITIZEN THEY HAD RELEASED 90 YEARS EARLY.
-It was just another day for Rene Lima-Marin in his job helping to transform city skylines by installing glass windows into skyscrapers until an unknown caller buzzed his mobile phone.
-The woman on the line said she...
+The time the US justice system tried to re-imprison a model citizen they had released early It was just another day for Rene Lima-Marin in his job helping to transform city skylines by installing glass windows into skyscrapers until an unknown caller buzzed his mobile phone.
+The woman on the line said she was from...
 Continue Reading →

-Waitress Sues Employer for Winning Toy Figurine, not Car, 2001
+Waitress Sues Employer for Winning Toy Yoda, not Toyota, 2001

-Jodee Berry was not a happy bunny when, in return for excelling at her job, she was rewarded with a toy instead of a car.
-Yet, she had the last laugh as we find out here.
-How would you feel if your boss told you that you had won a Toyota, then handed you a...
+Jodee Berry was not a happy bunny when, in return for hitting her sales targets, her boss rewarded her with a toy instead of a car.
+Yet, Jodee had the last laugh How would you feel if your boss told you that you had won a Toyota, then handed you a little green figurine, that...
 Continue Reading →

 Derrick Bird and the Cumbrian Massacre